 Richy Stano is currently the guitar professor at Sante Fe College in Gainesville, Florida.
 He is formerly a guitar instructor at The Guitar Institute of Technology (GIT) and curriculum coordinator for the Musicians Institute in Hollywood, CA, and a clinician for The National Guitar Workshop.
 Richy also performs regularly as a solo artist and touring guitarist in venues close to home and across the country.
 His contemporary jazz band Mindwalk has released two CD's that have been critically acclaimed.
 Currently, he is finishing up recording new music using Omar Hakim (Miles Davis/Weather Report/Sting/Daft Punk), Richard Hilton (MD for NileRodgers/Chic/David Bowie) Chieli Minucci, Jerry Brooks, Mark Pinske (Frank Zappa) and Rich Redmond (Jason Aldean).
 As noted by reviewers: "Mindwalk makes music for the body and the mind."

-Richy Stano will perform on Sunday, April 28 at 3:00 p.m. in Meeting Room A at Headquarters Library.
+Richy Stano will perform on Sunday, April 28 at 3:00 p.m. in Meeting Room A at the Headquarters Branch.